-Next to the Fullerton is the six star Fullerton Bay hotel, this is the hotel for ultimate luxury in Singapore.
+Next to the Fullerton is the six-star Fullerton Bay hotel, this is the hotel for ultimate luxury in Singapore.
 Both hotels are connected via an underground tunnel and form part of a complex that in total include seven properties.
 What I liked is that guests at the Fullerton can use the swimming pool at Fullerton Bay and this is a nice infinity rooftop pool including a great pool bar.

-One of the properties that connects with the Fullerton Bay is Clifford Pier.
+One of the properties that connect with the Fullerton Bay is Clifford Pier.
 This historic landmark was built in 1933 as the landing jetty for ships.
 It used to be known as the Red Lantern Pier due to the many red oil lanterns that used to hang from the pier to guide vessels to shore.
 The Clifford Pier now houses a fine dining restaurant and bar.
-As it is a historic listed building it is also open for anyone to enjoy this now great looking grand hall.
+As it is a historic listed building it is also open for anyone to enjoy this now great-looking grand hall.
 This is something I recommend to anyone visiting Singapore.

 Lunch – The Town Restaurant

-I arrived around lunch time after flying in overnight from Sri Lanka.
-I did not have any food on my flights so I arrived quiet peckish and decided to have lunch at the Town restaurant which does a great buffet.
+I arrived around lunchtime after flying in overnight from Sri Lanka.
+I did not have any food on my flights so I arrived quite peckish and decided to have lunch at the Town restaurant which does a great buffet.
 What I noticed straight away was how busy it was with locals having their business lunch here.
 From 11:30 to 14:30 the international buffet brunch is served which is a mix of Asian and western cuisines.
 As I was in Singapore I decided to go for Nyonya Laksa noodles.
 The Nyonya cuisine comes from the Peranakans, descendants of early Chinese migrants who settled in Penang, Malacca and Singapore.

 Straits Club Quay Room

 I stayed at the Straits Club Quay room which had the added benefits of using the exclusive Straits Club.
-This 36 m2 room had a decor of shades of browns and beiges with the colour scheme matching the rest of interior and exterior of the hotel.
+This 36 m2 room had a decor of shades of browns and beiges with the colour scheme matching the rest of the interior and exterior of the hotel.
 Its design is fitting with the historical grandeur of the building.
 The bed was comfortable and the room had a nice desk area to work from.
-There was free Nespresso coffee and tea making facilities as well as a mini bar.
+There was free Nespresso coffee and tea making facilities as well as a minibar.
 The complimentary WiFi was fast with speeds over 24 Mbps.
 The cute Fullerton bear was also on display, with many varieties of this famous bear for sale in the Fullerton store.
-I loved the Harman Kardon bluetooth speaker as well as the free mobile phone on offer with a guide of Singapore, free internet and free local calls.
+I loved the Harman Kardon Bluetooth speaker as well as the free mobile phone on offer with a guide of Singapore, free internet and free local calls.

 The bathroom was huge and was covered with a lot of classy marble and granite.
-I liked the fact that there was a large bath and a separate shower.
+I liked the fact that there were a large bath and a separate shower.
 There was plenty of mirror space at the sink and the blow-dryer was easily accessible.
 The bathroom amenities were from Bottega Veneta.

 The Straits Club is exclusive to Strait Club rooms and offers a great meeting, working and socialising area all in the setting of Peranakan décor featuring Straits Chinese artifacts.
 Guests of The Straits Club enjoy privileges that include round-the-clock personalised service, in-room registration, a complimentary daily Champagne breakfast, afternoon tea, evening canapés and cocktails.